titaniumnetwork-dev/discord-widget/README.md

 11. In the command prompt window type in "node app.js" and visit http://localhost:8080/ in your browser I hope this wasn't too complicated and if I missed any steps let me know.
 ## Basic rundown
 This app uses discord.js to fetch the last 50 messages and output it via HTMl.
-The outputted HTMl gets formatted to appear like Discord so it doesnt feel wonky then the messages send on the page are send via webhooks to make the message appear.
-The page never finishes loading at the moment that way new message requests can be sent (this might change).
+The outputted HTMl gets formatted to appear like Discord so it doesnt feel wonky then the messages send on the page are send via webhooks to make the message appear. ~~The page never finishes loading at the moment that way new message requests can be sent (this might change).~~ Websockets are used to make messages appear or send to a webhook and to request messages